bitcointranscripts/bitcointranscripts/wasabi/research-club/knapsack-mixing.md

 Speaker 0: 01:05:32

-say is that What if a user just wanted to send someone money and essentially wanted to participate in these knapsack type coin joins for spending?
+say is that what if a user just wanted to send someone money and essentially wanted to participate in these knapsack type coinjoins for spending?
 Then that could be a separate service that could be added to Wasabi.

-Speaker 6: 01:05:53
+Speaker 0: 01:05:53

 Right?